lukluk/consul-visor/README.md

-# hadir
+# visor
-hadir is a worker that make sure all services in consul present
+visor is a worker that make sure all services in consul present